FlorianZ/hadashboard/README.md

 In order to hide the top and bottom status bars on android, you can use the app GMD Fullscreen, https://play.google.com/store/apps/details?id=com.gmd.immersive.
 This is currently free.

 Finally, on an Android device, you can get rid of the browser's tabs etc, by opening the dashboard in Chrome, and then saving it as a desktop app from Chrome's menu.

+# openHAB 2.0
+As openHAB 2 supports Server Sent Events (SSE), there is a rough and ready Ruby SSE client in the folder *dashboard/openHAB/OH2.0*.
+This client is built on the eventmachine library, em-eventsource (https://github.com/AF83/em-eventsource).
+The SSE client subscribes to all item change events in openHAB, and so removes the need to use the *gDashboard* group or the openHAB rule used for openHAB 1.x.

+To use the dashboard with openHAB 2:
+1. Install dashing using the process described above, carrying out steps 1 to 5.

+2. Install *em-eventmachine* (this can be either by (a) running *gem install em-eventsource* or (b) by adding the line *gem "em-eventsource", "~> 0.2.0"* to the *Gemfile* and running *bundle* again)

+3. Edit the file *dashboard/lib/ohapp.rb* and change the line that says *OPENHAB_V2   = false* to *OPENHAB_V2   = true*

+4. Start the SSE client from *dashboard/openHAB/2.0/oh2dashing.rb*

+5. Once everything is working correctly, the SSE Client can be run as a service.
+A sample *systemd* unit file is also given in the *dashboard/openHAB/2.0* for systems using *systemd*.